Analysis: Big funds seek to rein in pay at Wall Street banks

 Some shareholders have taken dramatic steps.

-At Citigroup Inc (C.N), shareholders voted against CEO Vikram Pandit’s pay package at an annual meeting in April.
+At Citigroup Inc, shareholders voted against CEO Vikram Pandit’s pay package at an annual meeting in April.
 But the vote was nonbinding and his compensation did not change.
 Citigroup has been the only big bank to face such a rebuke under a new say-on-pay rule.

 Reporting By Lauren Tara LaCapra and Dan Wilchins; Editing by Martin Howell and David Gregorio

-Note: (This story was corrected to fix spelling of names: Nelson Peltz’s Trian Fund Management in paragraph 30 )